-In the two primary ways to run Anchore Enterprise out-of-the-box, the enterprise quickstart’s docker-compose or the anchore-engine helm chart, RBAC is configured and enabled by default if you enable the enterprise features.
+There are two primary ways to run Anchore Enterprise out-of-the-box: the enterprise quickstart’s docker-compose or the anchore-engine helm chart.
+RBAC is configured and enabled by default if you enable the Enterprise features.

-- You have access to the Anchore Enterprise docker image and have a valid license.yaml issue by Anchore Inc. If you don’t have one and would like a trial, please contact us.
+- You have access to the Anchore Enterprise docker image and have a valid license.yaml issue by Anchore Inc. If you don’t have one and would like a trial, please contact Anchore.

 - You’re comfortable on the Linux command line and editing yaml documents.
 Nothing advanced, just some simple moving files around and editing text.

 The update process can be accomplished by updating the

 docker-compose.yaml.
 If you’re using the Helm Chart or another deployment mechanism, the updates to the docker-compose should be instructive of what to add, and where to connect the services.

 docker-compose.yaml provided in the Anchore Engine Quickstart, then you can simply replace it with the enterprise version: